The Oxford Dictionary defines Writer’s Block as ‘the condition of being unable to think of what to write or how to proceed with writing.’

 For instance, the last time my mind took a walk through Wonderland I started writing two other books.
 Which were both finished while the main project sat in a lonely file on my computer under Manuscript1A for a season.
 Actually, my main project was completed for months.
 However, at the last minute, after hearing a sermon, the Holy Spirit prompted me to add one final chapter.
 In the development of this last chapter it was more of a “I really don’t feel like wrestling with this” as opposed to “I have no idea where this is going.”
 After some chocolate therapy, my thoughts were reorganized.
 Then little by little they tackled the chapter to its completion .

-Honestly, sometimes my mind is so overloaded with different creative patterns a mental time-out is needed to catalogue them.
+Honestly, sometimes my mind is so overloaded with different creative patterns a mental time-out is needed just to catalogue them all.
 In and on my desk are book titles, outlines, partial chapters and unfinished screenplays just waiting to be had.
 These writings all depend on the direction in which my creative compass is pointing.
 Some days I cannot write fast enough to keep up with my thoughts.
 Then other days my thoughts are running to catch up with me.

 Just today, stumbled upon something I did not remember writing.
 It was like a jack-in-the box moment.
 A surprise that caught me off guard, but in a good way.
 With this find I take it to mean one of two things.
 Either senility has crept into the corridors of my thoughts, or this discovery is my creation’s desperate cry for help.